 The Admission Committee consist of faculty from the LMU-College of Veterinary Medicine and School of Mathematics and Sciences Department of Biology.
 When reviewing application files the committee looks at numerous applicant criteria including standardized test score(s), undergraduate coursework, letters of recommendation, personal statement, and any other pertinent materials that may be included with the file.

-Upon acceptance into the Master of Veterinary Biomedical Science program, applicants will receive an official packet of materials including an acceptance letter, and any other items that may be deemed necessary.
+Upon acceptance into the Master of Veterinary BiomedicalScience program, applicants will receive an official packet of materials including an acceptance letter, and any other items that may be deemed necessary.
 Deadlines regarding program deposits, residential life, immunization records, etc. will be included in the acceptance packet.

-Acceptance Deposits
+Acceptance Deposits required.
+If you choose to live in LMU housing, you are responsible for the submission of an LMU Housing Application and for timely communication with LMU Residence Life Staff.

-To secure your seat in the program, applicants must submit a deposit.
+To secure your seat in the program, applicants must submita deposit.
 For students living off campus a deposit of \$250 is required.
-For students who opt to live in university housing a deposit of \$500 is required.
+For students who opt to live in university housing a deposit of \$500 is